Key points

 What are some common causes of jaw pain?

-You should seek medical attention if home remedies do not improve your jaw pain, if the pain interferes with your daily routine, or if you experience changes in jaw movement, clicking or popping sounds, pain in the neck or upper back, eye pain, vision changes, headaches, dental problems, swelling, fever, and jaw joint problems.What is SolvHealth?
+You should seek medical attention if home remedies do not improve your pain, if the pain interferes with your daily routine, if you notice changes in jaw movement or teeth alignment, or if you experience additional symptoms such as neck or upper back pain, eye pain, vision changes, headaches, tinnitus, dental problems, swelling, or fever.

 Yes, in some cases, jaw pain can be a sign of serious conditions such as heart attacks, oral cancer, or TMJ disorders.
 It's important to seek medical attention if you experience persistent or severe jaw pain.